Skip to content

 • You've gone through puberty and your periods haven't started by age 15

-What to Expect at the Doctor
+What to expect at the doctor

-Treatment Options
+Treatment options

 Treatment depends entirely on the underlying cause:

-• Stress-related — Stress management techniques like mindfulness, therapy, or lifestyle adjustments
+• Stress-related, mindfulness, therapy, or lifestyle adjustments

-• PID — Antibiotics to treat the infection
+• PID, antibiotics to treat the infection

-A Note for African Women
+A note for African women

+This is not true.
 Severe menstrual pain, very heavy bleeding, or missed periods are your body's way of telling you something needs attention.
 You deserve proper medical care, and you should feel empowered to seek it.

 Irregular periods are common, but they're also worth paying attention to.
 They can be a signal of an underlying condition that's treatable.
 Track your cycle, note your symptoms, and don't hesitate to talk to a healthcare professional if something feels off.